blackgirlinfosec/scheduled-task-persistence-lab/README.md

 - Threat detection with Microsoft Sentinel and KQL
 - Adversary emulation using native Windows tools
 - Hands-on incident response and remediation
-- Understanding of attacker TTPs and real-world detection logic
+- Understanding of attacker TTPs and real world detection logic